Fluctuations in Mean-Field Ising models: Supplementary lemmas and proofs

 \subsection{Proof of~\cref{lem:tailsubG} and~\cref{lem:gentail}}

 \begin{proof}[Proof of~\cref{lem:tailsubG}] Noting the presence of $ \mathrm{Tr}^+(D_N)$ in the RHS of the bound, it suffices to prove the result for $D_N$ with all diagonal entries set to $0$.
-With $(Z_1,Z_2,\ldots ,Z_N)$ be i.i.d. $\mathcal{N}(0,1)$ random variables, we claim that
+Let $(Z_1,Z_2,\ldots ,Z_N)$ be i.i.d. $\mathcal{N}(0,1)$ random variables.
+We claim that \begin{small}